AhmedAmineBejaoui/chat-e2ee/service/README.md

 #### 3. Send a message:
 When both users have joined the channel, you are ready to send a message.
 ```
-await chatInstance.encrypt('some message').send();
+await chatInstance.encrypt({ text: 'some message' }).send();
 ```

 #### 4. Receive messages:
-Setup listener to receive messages from user2 and use your private key to decrypt messages.
+Setup listener to receive messages from user2 and decrypt with the session AES key negotiated by the SDK.
 ```
-const { privateKey } = chatInstance.getKeyPair();
 chatInstance.on('chat-message', async () => {
-    const msgInPlainText = await utils.decryptMessage(msg.message, privateKey);
+    const msgInPlainText = await chatInstance.decryptMessage(msg.message);
     console.log(msgInPlainText);
 });
 ```